mihailnicamn/token-snooper/readme.md

 ``` npm start load <token_address> ```

 ``` npm start load 0xdac17f958d2ee523a2206206994597c13d831ec7 ``` # usdt on ethereum (if you got spare time 😅)

+toTest:
+- try running custom local node with custom config (workaround for the query limit, it may result in near instant data retrieving)